-We’ve scoured our brains and the internet for the best study hacks to help your brain remember information quicker and easier and ultimately help you do better in your exams.
+We have scoured our brains and the internet for the best study hacks to help your brain remember information.
+Memory is a muscle.
+Get it in shape.
+This well help you to remember quicker and more easily.
+This will help you in your exams and in your life.

 1. Walk Before An Exam